Details About the Writing Section of ACT

 Preparing for taking the ACT Writing Test

-The optional Writing Section of ACT is one of the challenging aspects for taking ACT.
+The optional Writing Section of ACT is one of the challenging aspects for taking the examination.
 The test takers have to understand the issue that is presented in the write-up along with the viewpoints, plan their responses and review what they have written at the end.
 The test takers will only get 30 minutes for this entire task on the day of the test.
 Therefore, taking a few practice writing tests is a good idea to score well in this section.
-The ACT Writing test is a paper-based test in which the test takers should respond with a pencil.
+The Writing test is a paper-based test in which the test takers should respond with a pencil.
 The exception is available only for students with disabilities or for those who cannot write manually.

 Cost of the ACT Writing Section